What is Azure Web App? Create an Azure Web App

 Continuous Deployments to Azure with VSTS

 Visual Studio Team Services is Microsoft’s DevOps Solution to configure continuous integration (CI) and continuous delivery (CD) pipeline for an application.
-With a DevOps Project in Azure, we can easily configure CI and CD of an application and deploy an application into the web app with every check into VSTS repository.
-This will be discussed in detail in separate article.
+With a DevOps Project in Azure, we can easily configure the CI and CD of an application and deploy an application into the web app with every check into the VSTS repository.
+This will be discussed in detail in a separate article.

 Setting Custom Domains

-By default, Azure web apps has an URL in the format <web app name>. azurewebsite.net.
+By default, Azure web apps have an URL in the format <web app name>. azurewebsite.net.
 We can add custom domain names to the web apps.
 For this, we should buy a domain from one of the domain name service providers like Godadday.com.

 Steps to Add Custom domain to web app

 Go to the Web App in the Azure portal.

 In Settings Section on the left-hand blade, Select Custom Domains and click on Add hostname.